 From 1982 to 1985, The Knox School grew rapidly.
-Five portable classrooms were sited where the Junior School play equipment now stands and three further rows of portable classrooms stood in front of what is now the Senior College building.
+Five portable classrooms were sited where the Junior School play equipment now stands and three further rows of portable classrooms stood in front of what is now the Senior School.

 In 1985, Mr Baxter Holly was appointed to succeed Mrs Flinn as Principal.
 During his stewardship The Knox School opened the Auditorium, the Performing and Visual Arts facility and the Art Gallery.
-The main oval was completed in 1986 and in 1989 the change rooms were built.
-In 1987, the first Year Twelve class was conducted at the School.
+The main oval was completed in 1986 and in 1987, the first Year 12 class graduated from the School.

 The Knox School celebrated its first decade in 1991.
 That same year the plant nursery adjoining the School was purchased.
 Now the Tew Field, those 1.6 hectares increased our presence on Burwood Highway.